New CE Requirements

 - Opioid Course: The list of approved courses on the Board’s website has a separate category for Opioid Courses.

 - The Board has proposed amendments regarding these changes in Rule 275.2.

 - Detailed information on each requirement may be accessed on the CE Topics page of the website.

 - To receive credit for these courses, licensees must submit certificates of completion to the Board.

 CPR Course Tracking

-The license renewal procedure for 2021 license renewal will contain a check box asking if the licensee has completed a recognized CPR course during the past two years.
+The license renewal procedure for 2021 and future license renewals will contain a check box asking if the licensee has completed a recognized CPR course during the past two years.
 Licensees may receive two hours live D/T credit for live participation in CPR courses.
 The most common recommendation for health care professionals is the Basic Life Support CPR course.
 Once that is obtained, a doctor can complete the Advanced Cardiac Life Support course.
 A Heartsaver First Aid & CPR course is available for those outside of the health care professions.
 The Board staff takes this course on a regular basis, in part to be familiar with the operation of the AED in the Board’s office.

 Two Year License Renewal

 Licenses are now on a two-year renewal schedule.
 At the end of a licensee’s first two-year license, they will need to have taken 32 hours of Board-approved continuing education.
 This should include 24 hours of D/T credit, 2 hours Professional Responsibility, and 1 hour Human Trafficking (plus 2 Opioids CE if the doctor prescribes opioids).
 32 hours will be needed for every license renewal thereafter.

 - The Board has adopted changes (after publishing the rules for comments) to Rules 273.4, 273.8, 273.14, 275.1, and 275.2.
 These rules are available on the Board’s website.